Axios vs Fetch: Which Should You Use in 2025?

 Handling JSON

 Axios parses JSON automatically when the response data has a JSON Content-Type, so you usually get parsed response data right away.
-With Fetch API, you have to manually use .json() every time, which adds a step and opens the door to JSON parsing errors.
+With Fetch API, you have to use .json() manually every time, which adds a step and opens the door to JSON parsing errors.

 File Uploads